-E-Bikes Are Going to Keep Exploding
+E-bikes Are Going to Keep Exploding

 This sort of disaster scenario is not very common, to be clear.
 Reports of fires and explosions pale in comparison with how ubiquitous these batteries are.
 That’s because they can be—and frequently are—made well.
 Pecht told me that there are “very good” manufacturers and “very, very bad” ones.
 He has personally assessed facilities all over the world, everything from top-of-the-line businesses to low-quality “garage shops.”
 The southern part of China, he said, is home to a lot of the latter, though the country also has “some of the best manufacturing.”
 When it comes to battery sourcing, big, well-established companies such as Apple are going to use a reputable supplier.

 Compared with other industries, the markets for e-bikes, e-scooters, and vapes are “more of the Wild West,” Pecht said, having so many manufacturers.
 Fancy e-bike companies might choose a best-in-the-business manufacturer for their products.
 But smaller or newer companies looking to make a quick buck may end up going with a sketchier manufacturer that isn’t producing batteries to industry safety standards (though the Consumer Product Safety Commission does not have mandatory requirements).
 For example, a low-quality manufacturer may go with a simple polymer separator; more expensive, high-performance batteries use a ceramic coating on top of the polymer to improve safety.
 And the fact that e-bikes are big puts them particularly at risk.
-“There are no other ‘cheap’ products with such large batteries, at least I cannot think of one,” Yushin told me over email.
+“There are no other ‘cheap’ products with such large batteries, at least I cannot think of one,” Gleb Yushin, an engineering professor at Georgia Tech, told me over email.
 “The larger the battery size, the higher is the probability of something going wrong and causing a fire.”

 Faulty batteries aren’t the only cause of e-bike or e-scooter fires.
 The device’s battery-management system—the hardware that connects to the battery, and the charger that plugs into it—also matters.
-“If you overcharge your battery, you can destroy it, effectively,” Gleb Yushin, an engineering professor at Georgia Tech, told me.
+“If you overcharge your battery, you can destroy it, effectively,” Yushin said.
 A good battery and charger should prevent this from happening by shutting off when the battery reaches full power, but in some instances, it continues to fill with energy until it ignites.
 User error doesn’t help either.
 And e-bike owners may be unknowingly putting themselves at risk by using improper or cheap chargers, or by purchasing sketchy secondhand batteries.
 A Guardian investigation found inexpensive, unsafe chargers for sale on eBay, Amazon, and Wish.com.

 Some simple precautions can go a long way.
 The National Fire Protection Association recommends buying only devices, batteries, and chargers that have been tested by an accredited lab; UL certification is the big one (look for the letters UL in a circle).
 People who have already purchased their bike can educate themselves on its specific hardware (actually read that manual).
 And be sure to charge it safely—using the charger that came with the battery—while it’s supervised.
 That means not leaving it plugged in overnight.